albertlockett/website/src/markdown-pages/post-1.md

 ## 1. Register your Domain

-First you'll need a domain to use for your website.
-You can get these from the Route53 service.
+First a domain will be needed to use for the website.
+Route53 can be used to register it.

 ## 2. Create an S3 Bucket for your site

 In the [AWS Console](https://console.aws.amazon.com/console/home) click on _Services_ and then search for S3.
 Clicking S3 should take you to the [S3 home page](https://s3.console.aws.amazon.com/s3/home).

-Now create a new bucket to hold the static content for your site
+Now create a new bucket to hold the static content for the site
 - Click the _Create bucket_ button
   ![create_bucket_button](./aws-site-setup/part_2/pic_1.png)